Friday, June 12th, 2015

 Please note that anyone presenting a paper at the annual conference must be a member of the WLA.
 If you’d like to become a member and/or subscriber:

-- or download and print our membform pdf and send it to us at Western Literature Association, PO Box 6815, Logan UT 84341.
+- or download and print our WLA Membership Form 2016 (pdf) and send it to us at Western Literature Association, PO Box 6815, Logan UT 84341.

-- or download and print our membform word document and send it to us at Western Literature Association, PO Box 6815, Logan UT 84341.
+- or download and fill in WLA Membership Form 2016 (docx) and send it to us at Western Literature Association, PO Box 6815, Logan UT 84341.

-Students must fill in the membership form in order to qualify for the student discount.
+Students MUST fill in the membership form in order to qualify for the student discount.
 Don’t forget to mention your affiliation!
-If you are paying online, just send the filled in membership copy as an attachment to Sabine Barcatta.

 Posted in Grad Students | Comments Off